Parent Teacher Conference Scheduling Success

 - Your child may have some anxiety about the conference, so be sure to talk about it with him.
 Keep it positive, but mention any areas of concern.
 Talk to your child about any plans/ideas that came out of the conference.

-Just click on the image below and print!
+Just click on the image below to save to your computer or print!

 Get more helpful hints for a stress-free parent teacher conference season here!